swent-epfl/public/bootcamp/deliverables/B3/4-GoogleMaps.md

 #### Uploading to GitHub and usage

-Follow [this tutorial](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets#creating-secrets-for-a-repository) to upload the API key to your repository, and name it `LOCAL_PROPERTIES`.
-Your key is now ready to be retrieved in the CI, enabling the tests to run properly.
+Follow [this tutorial](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets#creating-secrets-for-a-repository) to upload the API key to your repository, and name the secret **`LOCAL_PROPERTIES`**.
+CI reads it when `BOOTCAMP_PART: B3` (Maps instrumented tests need the key).
+Your key is then retrieved in the workflow without committing `local.properties`.

 ## Warning